thomasmonahan/RTide/README.md

   publisher={Wiley Online Library}
 }
 ```
+# Commercialization Details:
+Commercial use requires a paid license.
+See LICENSE for details.
+Questions can be emailed to thomas.monahan@eng.ox.ac.uk

 # Useful Response Method References
 [1] Munk, Walter Heinrich, and David Edgar Cartwright.
 "Tidal spectroscopy and prediction."
 Philosophical Transactions of the Royal Society of London.
 Series A, Mathematical and Physical Sciences 259.1105 (1966): 533-581.